FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration

+where $Success(\tau)$ indicates whether the trajectory $\tau$ resulted in a correct final output.
+We adopt a trajectory-level success metric since it is non-trivial to get the success rate of each subquery, and the trajectory-level success rate provides a good estimate of a candidate action's effectiveness\footnote{We provide an empirical justification of the use of trajectory-level success rate as $PP$ in \Cref{sec:geb_validation}}.

-In parallel, successful trajectories are reflected upon by an LLM to identify recurring sequences of agent interactions that consistently contribute to successful task completion.
+\textbf{Collaboration Module Discovery.} In parallel to cost and performance estimations, successful trajectories are reflected upon by an LLM to identify recurring sequences of agent interactions that consistently contribute to successful task completion.
 These sequences are abstracted into reusable collaboration modules, which are added to the action space $\mathcal{A}'$ and refined through further rounds of self-play.
 Over successive iterations, this process yields a growing library of collaboration modules as well as reliable cost profiles for both modules and base agents.

-Through self-play reflection, \sys unifies cost estimation and collaboration module discovery in a single data-driven procedure, eliminating the need for manual engineering and enabling more effective budget-optimal planning.
+Through self-play reflection, \sys unifies cost and performance estimation, and collaboration module discovery in a single data-driven procedure, eliminating the need for manual engineering and enabling more effective budget-optimal planning.